How Much Lower Should Mortgage Rates Be to Refinance?

 And if you look at the refinance savings in dollar amounts, it will really depend on the cost of the refinance and how long you make the new payment.

-If it’s a no cost refinance, which is a popular option these days, you won’t even have to worry about the break-even period.
+If it’s a no cost refinance, which is always a popular option, you won’t even have to worry about the break-even period.

 So it’d be foolish to get caught up on this rule unless you have a bulletproof plan in place.
 Let’s face it, nobody does.

 Forget the Rules, Consider the Loan Term and Type